openlawteam/tribute-contracts/docs/adapters/Financing.md

 Tokens that are provided by the member have to be allowed/supported by the DAO.

-The member needs to have enough shares and/or loot in order to convert it to funds.
+The member needs to have enough units and/or loot in order to convert it to funds.

 DAORegistry Access Flags: `SUBMIT_PROPOSAL`.